pooltogether/v4-docs/docs/design/index.md

 The tier odds function creates a spectrum of prize frequencies between the yearly grand prize and the daily prizes.
 For more details see the [Prize Pool](./prize-pool).

 The prize tier accrual duration is computed based on the tier odds.
-Essentially it's time periods based on the prize frequency function above; which means that accrual durations will range between one year and one day.
+Essentially it's time periods based on the prize frequency function above; which means that accrual durations will range between one GP period and a single draw.

 The user's time-weighted average balance is measured between the timestamps `drawClosedAt - duration` and `drawClosedAt`.
 E.g. for the yearly grand prize it will be their average balance for the preceding year, and for the daily prize it will be their balance for the preceding day.